Farming for the New Age

 So how, exactly, does it work?

 One of the most basic ideas practiced at Waialua PermaFarm is the constant rotation between duck foraging and vegetable gardens.
 Because the fences, or “edges”, are moved every three months to a year, Dano describes this poultry-foraging system as “an amoeba where everything keeps changing.”
 The animals, he said, do the work as land tillers, fertility source and insect control.
 By rotating the plots of land they garden, the Gorsichs reduce the amount of time spent fertilizing or weeding the soil while still producing healthy, nutritious and beautiful produce.
+For larger farming operations, investing in Pre Owned Farming Equipment may be necessary to produce more and better crops.

 Also, Waialua PermaFarm makes it a priority to plant many varieties of different produce, ranging from varieties of lettuce, papaya, green beans, eggplant and whatever else is in season.
 This “polycultural system” ensures that the farm yields produce year round so that customers always have a large selection of fresh fruits and vegetables, said Dano.